- Set a goal

 Target TOEIC Second Edition is designed to provide thorough and realistic preparation for the TOEIC test through authentic test practice.
 In order to ensure that students are getting authentic test practice, this new edition has been updated to incorporate changes recently made to the TOEIC test.

 Target TOEIC Second Edition follows the length and format of the actual TOEIC test.
 It employs the identical layout and includes the same directions found on the actual TOEIC test.
-Increase your confidence and your test score with Target TOEIC Second Edition
+Increase your confidence and your test score with Target TOEIC Second Edition!
+Key Features

 (1) Six practice tests designed to simulate actual TOEIC tests, including all recent modifications, allowing test takers to familiarize themselves with the test